satra/NiPyPe-Paper/nipype_paper.rst

 significant effort (Klein et al., 2010).
-In general, developers create software for a single package (e.g., VBM8 for SPM), create a standalone cross-platform tool (e.g., Mricron) or simply do not distribute the software (e.g., normalization software used for the architectonic atlases - REF XX).
+In general, developers create software for a single package (e.g., VBM8 for SPM), create a standalone cross-platform tool (e.g., Mricron) or simply do not distribute the software or code (e.g., normalization software used for registering architectonic atlases to MNI single subject template - REF).

 3) Personnel turnover in laboratories often limits methodological continuity and training new personnel takes time.
 Most cognitive